jyecusch/blog/src/data/blog/i-went-down-the-linear-rabbit-hole.md

 ### The Trade-offs

 This architecture is exceptionally productive, particularly for prototyping.
-Without the typical flow breaking distractions where you stop work on the UI to go write an API operations or DTOs for every interaction.
+Without the typical flow breaking distractions where you stop work on the UI to go write API operations or DTOs for every interaction.

 That said, it creates some interesting constraints: